 Fordyce Spots:

-- Tiny pale, white, cream, or yellowish dots
+- Tiny white, cream, or yellowish spots

-- Visible oil glands in the skin
+- Visible sebaceous (oil) glands

 - Not contagious